Fox News host Chris Wallace tells Trump world sees him as ‘beacon for repression’

 "But you’re seen around the world as a beacon for repression," Wallace said.

-Trump again tried to explain that his attacks on the media were only aimed at coverage he finds false and unfair.
+Trump again tried to explain that his attacks on the media were only aimed at coverage he says is false and unfair.

 Wallace told Trump that the president doesn't "get to decide what’s fair and what’s not."